Parenting Coordination and Skills for High-Conflict Families

 Parenting coordinators may improve outcomes by teaching parents the skills for problem-solving so they may learn to resolve disputes on their own instead of relying on professionals.
 The more skilled the parenting coordinator becomes at motivating and teaching parents to use these skills, the less stress and burden the parenting coordinator will experience, and a corresponding decrease in returns for more parenting coordination sessions should be realized as the parents begin resolving disputes on their own.

 Megan Hunter, MBA is founder and CEO of Unhooked Media, a publishing and training company focused on conflict resolution and complicated relationships.
-She was co-founder of High Conflict Institute with Bill Eddy, LCSW, Esq., who developed the concept of high conflict personalities.
-Her first book, Bait & Switch: Saving Your Relationship When Incredible Romance Turns Into Exhausting Chaos published in January 2015.
+She is co-founder of High Conflict Institute with Bill Eddy, LCSW, Esq., who developed the concept of high conflict personalities.
+She has authored several books on co-parenting, borderline personality disorder and more.

 Bill Eddy, LCSW, Esq. is a Licensed Clinical Social Worker and Certified Family Law Specialist.
-He is the President of the High Conflict Institute and the Senior Family Mediator of the National Conflict Resolution Center based in San Diego, CA. He is the author of several books, including: The Future of Family Court: Structure, Skills and Less Stress and Managing High Conflict People series.
-He is also the developer of the New Ways for Families program, which is being operated in four Family Court systems in the United States and Canada; the developer of the New Ways for Mediation method of structuring and engaging high-conflict clients in using simple skills during the mediation to make their own decisions out of court; and the co-developer of the PatternViewer method of organizing and presenting patterns of high-conflict behavior.
+He is the co-founder of the High Conflict Institute and the Senior Family Mediator of the National Conflict Resolution Center based in San Diego, CA. He is the author of several books and the developer of the New Ways for Families program, which is being operated in four Family Court systems in the United States and Canada and the developer of the New Ways for Mediation method of structuring and engaging high-conflict clients in using simple skills during the mediation to make their own decisions out of court.

 Carter, Debra.
 Parenting Coordination: A Practical Guide for Family Law Professionals.
 New York: Springer Publications, 2011.